archdegenerate/Pokedex/README.md

 An assignment turned into a hobby project.

-I use this React app to practice working with third part APIs, in this case the PokéAPI.
-The Pokedex project also utilizes React Router to move inbetween pages.
+I use this React app to practice working with third party APIs, in this case the PokéAPI.
+The Pokedex project also utilizes React Router to move in-between pages.

 New features are continually added whenever I have the time to play around with it :)